-This quick potato salad without mayo is perfect for any time of year.
+This bacon potato salad without mayo is perfect for any time of year.
 It can be served warm or cold!
-This herb potato salad features red potatoes, bacon, green beans, corn, sliced almonds and a dressing that has olive oil, red wine vinegar and herbs.
+This easy side dish features red potatoes, bacon, green beans, corn sliced almonds and a dressing that has olive oil, red wine vinegar and herbs.
 This light side dish is perfect for so many gatherings!

-This Bacon Herb Potato Salad Without Mayo is made with Del Monte?
-Blue Lake?
-Cut Green Beans and Del Monte?
-Golden Sweet Whole Kernel Corn?two varieties of canned veggies that we always have to have in our pantry.
-Their products are picked at the peak of freshness, so I know we’ll always love them!
+This Bacon Potato Salad Without Mayo is made with canned corn and canned green beans, two varieties of canned veggies that we always have to have in our pantry.

 In general, I love to keep a stocked pantry to make it easy on me when it comes time for meal planning.
 With the holidays around the corner, having pantry staples like canned vegetables on hand is essential for busy weeks and also for holiday dishes!

-Side dishes tend to be more difficult for me to choose for some reason.
+When it comes to planning a menu, side dishes tend to be difficult for me to choose for some reason.